brianmed/SocketFun/socketwait/README.md

 # Summary

 socketwait is a utility that will wait for a socket event and the exit.
-An event can be PingFail, PingSuccess, TcpConnect, TcpRegexResponse, TcpSsh2Response.
+An event can be a ping failure, ping flip flop, ping success, tcp connect failure, tcp connect flip flop, tcp connect success, and tcp regex response.
+The flip flops are when the utility gets an initial condition (either a success or failure) and then waits for the opposite.

+A flip flop is believed useful when a box is running and then a shutdown command is issued.
+The flop flop will wait until ping is non-responsive before exiting.

 # Examples